FedeClaudi/Term.jl/docs/src/ren/panel.md

 ) # hide
 ```

-Simply put, a `Panel` showing a piece of content (generally a styled string, but it can be any `Renderable` really) surrounded by a box.
+Simply put, a `Panel` shows a piece of content (generally a styled string, but it can be any `Renderable` really) surrounded by a box.
 Simple but effective.

-Well not that simple actually because `Panel` is the first renderable that allows you lots of options to personalize its appearance.
+Well not that simple actually because [`Term.panel.Panel`](@ref) is the first renderable that allows you lots of options to personalize its appearance.
 For instance the panel printed above is given by:
 ```julia
     Panel(
         "[red]awesome[/red]",